-• If your problem is about a service or item that is covered by Medicare or both Medicare and Medicaid, you can appeal after Level 2 only if the dollar value of the service or item you want meets a certain minimum amount.
+- If your problem is about a service or item that is covered by both Medicare and Medicaid, you can ask for another Level 2 Appeal with the State Fair Hearings office.
+After the IRE makes its decision, we will send you a letter telling you about your right to ask for a State Fair Hearing.
+Refer to page 196 for information on the State Fair Hearing process. - If your problem is about a service or item that is covered by Medicare or both Medicare and Medicaid, you can appeal after Level 2 only if the dollar value of the service or item you want meets a certain minimum amount.
 The letter you get from the IRE will explain additional appeal rights you may have.

-Refer to Section I on page 168 for more information on your appeal rights after Level 2.
+Refer to Section I on page 232 for more information on your appeal rights after Level 2.